jlwalkerlg/blog/content/posts/software-development/where-to-put-repository-interfaces.md

 categories:
   - Software Development
 tags:
-  - software architecture
+  - software-architecture
-  - domain driven design
+  - domain-driven-design
-  - the clean architecture
+  - the-clean-architecture
 ---

 There's often a lot of debate around whether repositories should go in the application layer or in the domain layer.